sunfounder/kepler-kit/docs/source/video_course/lesson27.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 27:  Creating Lissajous Patterns on an OLED Display
+Lesson 27:  Creating Lissajous Patterns on an OLED Display
 =============================================================================

 This tutorial covers generating Lissajous patterns on an OLED display using the Raspberry Pi Pico W: